National Institute of Aging: Summer Training Course

 The Summer Training Course provides intense exposure to current concepts in experimental aging research for 20 research scientists.
 It is designed primarily for junior faculty and advanced fellows with at least two years postdoctoral experience in cell or molecular biology or a related field.
 Senior scientists who wish to learn about current aging research are also welcome to apply.
 Each day includes: i) overview lectures on pivotal topics in modern aging research; ii) workshops at which trainees present a research proposal, which will be critiqued by workshop faculty with aging expertise; iii) faculty research talks on selected topics.
-Faculty for the 2017 course include some of the world's leading scientists in the aging and longevity research community.
+Faculty for the 2017 course includes some of the world's leading scientists in the aging and longevity research community.

-Comparative and evolutionary biology
+Comparative biology of aging